 Film & documentation; Tristan Albon

-Support and Brilliance with the workshops in Manchester: Winona Guy
+Support and Brilliance with the workshops in Manchester, and ongoing Dramaturgical support : Winona Guy

 Everyone who came on the 1st September 23 - your support and feedback was invaluable